Combo819/auto-completion/README.md

 ### 1. CSS for submit button
 When adding tags, sometimes the submit button will go down to the next row.

+### 2. Length of Tags
+I estimate the whole length of all tags using a formula `totalTags * 60 + totalString.length * 16` rather than get the DOM width attribute.
+Somethings the hidden tags will not show up though there is enough space after remove a tag.
+The `60` is an empirical number and `16` is the font size.

 ## Future Improvement
 ### 1. Tooltip
 If a very long string is typed in, some part of the suggestion will exceed the box.
 So I hide the overflowing part.
 I will try to add a tooltip for the long suggestion options, which appears when the mouse hovers over the option.